Skip to content

 Annual and lifetime cost of subscriptions rarely used

-Estimate annual waste on unused subscriptions plus the compounded value if invested instead.
-Enter monthly subscription spend and see the result instantly.
+Estimate annual waste on unused subscriptions plus the compounded value if that money were redirected to investments instead.

 What this tool does